 - Use mobile wallet ATMs for additional access points

-To avoid being charged during a malfunction, read: ATM Charged but No Cash.
+To avoid being charged during an ATM malfunction, read: ATM Charged but No Cash.

 Final Thoughts